Summer Staff Positions – Summer 2020

 *Counselors are scheduled for two of the following each day: elective, TLC, recreation time activity

 GYV’s home-style meals are delicious!
-Our professional food service staff provide three healthy meals daily to approximately 80-100 people, featuring varied vegetarian menus with international flares.
-We strive to provide unprocessed, locally grown produce and fruits, whole grains, beans, and dairy products, accented by produce and fresh herbs from our organic gardens.
-International entrees are prepared from countries such as Greece, the Middle East, India, Indonesia, and Africa, as well as traditional American “comfort food”!
-Special diets can be accommodated, and GYV can readily offer vegan and gluten-free options.
+Our professional food service staff provide three meals daily to approximately 80 people, featuring vegetarian dishes with international flares.
+We strive to provide unprocessed, regionally grown produce and fruits, whole grains, beans, and dairy products, accented by produce and fresh herbs from GYV’s organic gardens.
+International entrees are prepared from countries such as Greece, the Egypt, India, Indonesia, and Nigeria, as well as traditional American “comfort food”!
+Special diets can be accommodated, including vegan and gluten-free options.

 During 8 hour shifts, kitchen staff have varied responsibilities: food preparation, dish washing, stocking and cleaning.
 (Applicants who are high school graduates and at least 20 years old will be considered for entry level kitchen assistant positions.)